 Cayuga ducks are beautiful with their black and iridescent green feathers that shine in the sunlight.
-These beauties also have black bills, black legs and black webbed feet but turn an orange tint as they age.
-Although they do not remain black all of their life; they develop white feathers with age, usually appearing after each molt.
+These beauties also have black bills, black legs, and black webbed feet but turn an orange tint as they age.
+Although they do not remain black all of their life, they develop white feathers with age, usually appearing after each molt.
 This is commonly known as "snow"; pigment loss in feathers.
-They age gracefully, just like their humans do!
+Cayugas age gracefully, just like their humans do!

 Cayuga ducks are a threatened breed.
-Their name originated from Lake Cayuga, west of New York when they were introduced by John S. Clark around 1840.
-They became popular as a table bird and were raised in large numbers on duck farms until the 1890's when the Pekin duck emerged as the leading table duck.
+Their name originated from Lake Cayuga, west of New York, when they were introduced by John S. Clark around 1840.
+They became popular as table birds and were raised in large numbers on duck farms until the 1890's when the Pekin duck emerged as the leading table duck.
 Many have concluded they were created from a wild black duck and Rouen duck.
 But some say there is also East Indies duck in them.
-Cayuga's were accepted into the American Poultry Association, Inc. in 1874 and are exhibited in the medium weight class for ducks.
+Cayuga's were accepted into the American Poultry Association, Inc. in 1874 and exhibited in the medium weight class for ducks.

 10 Tips for Raising Cayuga Ducks